 3) The Amazing Spider-Man

 Pros: Andrew Garfield made a “cooler” Peter Parker and Emma Stone shone in one of her first big film roles.

-Cons: The villain, The Lizard, isn’t killed but instead incarcerated in prison – he doesn’t return for the second film so not sure why he was kept alive.
+Cons: The villain, The Lizard, isn’t killed but instead sent to prison – he doesn’t return for the second film so I’m not sure why he was kept alive.
 Much of the plot and backstory was very similar to the first film (but at least it was more engaging).

 2) Spider-Man: Far From Home